Walfern/Walfern/README.md

 - 👋 Hi, My name is Emerson, and i live in Indonesia
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI, Data Science, and Machine Learning
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on learn about coding
-- 📫 Hit me up in Instagram @ne3v3r_dr3aming
+- 📫 Hit me up in Instagram @emersonzz_
 - 😄 Please help me to learn coding together, i need a learning partner
 - ⚡ Fun fact: ...